 The Grounds team maintains Wivenhoe Park, home to our Colchester Campus, along with our Loughton and Southend Campuses.
 The Grounds team aims to provide an attractive, clean and interesting setting with a sound, conservation-minded attitude to campus flora and fauna at the University.
 Maintenance is carried out to an agreed specification appropriate to the listed status of both the Colchester and Loughton Campuses.

 Area of sustainability: GroundsGrounds Manager, Estates and Campus Services

-Marcus manages the Grounds section and is responsible for overseeing the actions to promote biodiversity across the university estate.
-This involves managing the landscape to provide functioning and healthy ecosystems and habitats and support the species found on Essex campus.
+Marcus manages the Grounds section and is responsible for overseeing the actions to promote biodiversity across the estate.
+This involves managing the landscape to provide functioning and healthy ecosystems and habitats.
 He is also responsible for minimising pesticide use, recycling plant and green waste material and ensuring the highest standards are met whilst carrying out horticultural and arboricultural practices.

 Area of sustainability: Travel, transport and energySustainability (Energy and Transport) Manager, Estates and Campus Services

 Iain manages and is responsible for overseeing all aspects of travel, transport and energy.
 He is responsible for all aspects of Travel and Transport at the University including EV charging points and sustainable travel.
 Iain also looks at how to reduce the Universitys carbon footprint by looking at low energy lighting and solar panels.